 There are many benefits to investing in debt securities.

-- Return on capital: Investors purchase debt securities to earn a return on their capital.
+Investors purchase debt securities to earn a return on their capital.
 Debt securities, such as bonds, are designed to reward investors with interest and the repayment of capital at maturity.
 The repayment of capital depends on the ability of the issuer to meet their promises – failure to do so will lead to consequences for the issuer.

-- A regular stream of income from interest payments: Interest payments associated with debt securities also provide investors with a regular stream of income throughout the year.
+Interest payments associated with debt securities also provide investors with a regular stream of income throughout the year.
 They are guaranteed, promised payments, which can assist with the investor’s cash flow needs.

-- Means for diversification: Depending on the strategy of the investor, debt securities can also act to diversify their portfolio.
+Depending on the strategy of the investor, debt securities can also act to diversify their portfolio.
 In contrast to high-risk equity, investors can use such financial instruments to manage the risk of their portfolios.
 They can also stagger the maturity dates of multiple debt securities ranging from short-term to long-term.
 It allows investors to tailor their portfolios to meet future needs.

 A derivative is a contract between two or more parties that derives its value from the price of an underlying asset, like a commodity.
 Financial derivatives instruments are often used to speculate on the underlying’s spot or future price movements, whether up or down, without having to own the asset itself.